ikaakkola/fortum-fetch/README.md

 ## Output format

 The output format can be configured with a text template.
-The template is called once for each row of data.
+The template is called once for each row of data, with the following fields:

-The template has the following fields available

 * Time
 * CustomerId